Tips for a Better Night’s Sleep

 Make Your Bedroom a Great Place to Sleep

-Use good sleep habits, starting with making sure that your bedroom environment will allow you to sleep well.
-Sleep experts' recommend using your bedroom only for sleep and sex.
-That way your mind will associate your bedroom with sleep.
-Also, keep regular sleep and wake up times, so your body will get into a normal flow.
+Use good sleep habits, starting with ensuring that your bedroom environment will allow you to sleep well.
+Sleep experts recommend using your bedroom only for sleep and sex.
+That way, your mind will associate your bedroom with sleep.
+Also, keep regular sleep and wake-up times so your body will get into a regular flow.
 Eliminate caffeine from the afternoon on, so it doesn’t keep you up later.
 Be sure the bedroom is a dark, cool, quiet place.
 Lowering the room temperature allows your body to get into a deeper, more ‘hibernation’ style of sleep.
-Keep computers and TVs out of the sleep environment, because they stimulate the brain and their light tells the body "it's daytime," disrupting your internal clock.
+Keep computers and TVs out of the sleep environment because their light stimulates the brain, which tells the body "it's daytime," disrupting your internal clock.

 Night Time Relaxation Ritual

 This will be different for everyone.
 Adults need rituals to help wind down every night.
-Develop your own non-stimulating evening ritual, whether it is taking a hot bath or sipping a warm cup of chamomile tea.
-Reading, listening to soft music or other calming pastimes can help with the relaxation process.
+Develop your non-stimulating evening ritual, whether taking a hot bath or sipping a warm cup of chamomile tea.
+Reading, listening to soft music, or other calming pastimes can help with the relaxation process.

 Don’t Use Antihistamines for Sleep